kcarnold/cs344/next_year.md

     * Visualizing the results of learning:
 * Batch size -- can use a bigger model.
 * sklearn 011: Make sure to ask about *validation* set (See Andrew Feikema's submission)

+### Project Debrief

+* For a team project: what was their role?
+* What's your 60-second self-reflection on your performance on the project?
+* Ask students to describe their process; what was challenging and how overcame